Tornadoes of 2017: July

-July 1 (Maine)
+July 1 (United States)

 A small outbreak of weak tornadoes impacted portions of central Maine, specifically Cumberland and Oxford counties.
 The most impactful tornado was a high-end EF1 tornado that struck the town of Bridgton.
 The tornado downed numerous large trees, some of which landed on structures and vehicles, and damaged a campground as well.
 One person was injured by flying glass.
 With five tornadoes, this became the largest tornado outbreak in Maine.